What is Diversity Management?

 The cornerstone of an inclusive company is non-discriminatory recruiting.
-If the company attitude gears towards diversity, there won’t be complaints against employee referrals.
-Moreover, through an employee referral program companies make sure that new employees share the company’s values.
+If the company’s attitude gears toward diversity, there won’t be complaints against employee referrals.
+Moreover, through an employee referral program, companies make sure that new employees share the company’s values.
 Due to this recruiting method, the workforce itself takes part in the recruiting process.

 To implement a successful employee referral program, strong support is recommended.
 Firstbird can help here.
-The company is specialized in the HR sector and our mission is to connect people with their vocations.
+The company is specialised in the HR sector, and our mission is to connect people with their vocations.
 Moreover, we are aware of how important Diversity Management is.

-Firstbird helps large companies such as Edeka, Caritas, Deloitte and Ubisoft, and many more, discover talent through employee referrals.
-The implementation of the employee referral program is the first step towards Diversity Management and, with Firstbird’s support, it can be carried out quickly.
+Firstbird helps large companies such as Edeka, Caritas, Deloitte and Ubisoft, and many more discover talent through employee referrals.
+The implementation of the employee referral program is the first step toward Diversity Management and, with Firstbird’s support, it can be carried out quickly.

 Learn more about the Firstbird digital employee referral program in a demo.